Delegate Prepares Draft Resolution

 Before the Conference starts all delegates should have a draft resolution on the issues on the agenda.

 The Research Reports published on our website have been divided, each main issue has three subtopics.
-Each subtopic will be lobbied in its own breakout room and will submit one resolution to be debated by the whole committee.
+Each main issue will be lobbied at specific times and the lobby groups will be based on the subtopic choice of the delegate.
 Therefore, delegates will be debating resolutions per main issue, each one focusing on a different aspect.

 SUBMITTING A RESOLUTION

 The Approval Panel will see which Resolution has been uploaded and needs editing.
 The chairs and a executive member will contact the main submitter delegate to go to the Approval Panel.
-The MUN-Director in the Approval Panel will will then be waiting in a break-out room for the student/s to edit and approve the resolution.
+The MUN-Director in the Approval Panel will will then be waiting for the student/s to edit and approve the resolution.

 Once the resolution is approved it will be ready for debate and will be visible in the Resolutions Section on the Webapp.